Two words we might hear from an educated preacher which we probably don’t understand are exegesis and hermeneutics.

 You can rest knowing that I know the scriptures you know, and I’ve still got my old pair of what are today’s standard hermeneutical lenses, and after 20 years listening to preachers in church I know Bible interpretation through these lenses pretty well now without others keeping on telling me!
 I grew up being taught all about raptures, tribulations, antichrists and beasts!

-This here is, generally speaking, just presenting Paul’s hermeneutic to you, one that actually makes instant sense of all these pre trib, post trib or mid trib things that confuse us all, one that they will not teach you and me in a UK church today.
+This here is, generally speaking, just presenting Paul’s hermeneutic to you, one that actually makes instant sense of all these pre trib, post trib or mid trib things that confuse us all, one that they will almost certainly not teach you and me in a UK church today.
 Then you can think about it for yourself and then I’ll be much more happy to engage in discussions!

 That hermeneutic is called….